1. Who is this guide for?

 - Good product images

-- The center display has to catch the visitor’s attention
+- The centre display has to catch the visitor’s attention

 - Responsive and mobile-optimized